Vinaybs/quantas-airports-query-service/README.md

 - You will see a message saying Started QuantasAirportQueryServiceApplication
 - Hit the browser with the URL: http://localhost:8080/svc/v1/airports to display all airports
 - Example URL with some query parameters: http://localhost:8080/svc/v1/airports?country=NZ&code=CHC
+- Unit test cases can be executed using mvn test